-UPDATE 1-Schroders H1 assets buoyed by market gains, new client cash
+CORRECTED-UPDATE 1-Schroders H1 assets buoyed by market gains, new client cash

 * Pretax profit up 21 pct from 2016; dividend up 17 pct

-* Shares up 2 pct (Adds detail from statement, quote, share reaction, bullet points)
+* Shares up 2 pct

 By Simon Jessop

-LONDON, July 27 (Reuters) - British asset manager Schroders posted a 21.6 percent rise in first-half assets under management, boosted by market gains and inflows of new client money, sending its shares higher on Thursday.
+LONDON, July 27 (Reuters) - British asset manager Schroders posted a 21.6 percent rise in first-half assets under management and administration, boosted by market gains and inflows of new client money, sending its shares higher on Thursday.

 Active asset managers such as Schroders have been hit by rising costs and pressure on fees as more money is invested using index-tracking funds, but the company said it had seen broad growth across its range of products in the six months to the end of June.